 Is Seton accredited?

-Yes, Seton Home Study School is accredited by AdvancED, which is recognized by the United States Department of Education.
-Our listing in the online Database of Accredited Schools can be found by going to the “Find Accredited Institutions” page on the AdvancED website and typing “Seton” in the School Name field, “Front Royal” in the City field, and selecting “Virginia” for the state.
+Yes, Seton Home Study School is accredited by Middle States Association of Colleges and Schools, which is recognized by the United States Department of Education.
+Our listing in the online Database of Accredited Schools can be found by clicking here.

 What does accreditation mean?